How to Get Google Alerts in Slack

-Getting notified when someone mentions your brand on the Web can be empowering.
+Getting notified when someone mentions your brand online can be empowering.
 Receiving Google Alerts in Slack makes this even more efficient.

 - Get your company on Slack.
 Slack is the ideal communication tool for people who function in groups.
 This free (and freemium) tool enables your team to collaborate smoothly and without any hitches or delays.